cumathsoc/cumathsoc.github.io/README.md

 ## Generating Events and News
 To add an event or news, edit `scripts/data/events.js` and move old events to `events-archive.js` to remove clutter.
 Copy google, outlook, and the link for ICS from [https://parcel.io/tools/calendar](https://parcel.io/tools/calendar) to create calendar event links.
 To locally test, reading the README file under `test/`

+## Posters

+Posters can be created using any photo editing software.
+For the Fall 2023 term, Gimp will be used as it is free and open source that runs well on Linux.

+QR code are created using: https://www.qrcode-monkey.com/ No trackers can be utilized to gather metrics such as number of scans and the device OS as premium account would be required.